 Chronic obstructive pulmonary disease (COPD) is a long-term condition of the lungs where the flow of air to the lungs is obstructed.
 Symptoms include cough and breathlessness.
 The condition is most often caused by smoking and the most important treatment is to stop smoking.
 Inhalers are commonly used to ease symptoms.
 Other treatments such as steroids, antibiotics, oxygen, and mucus-thinning (mucolytic) medicines are sometimes prescribed in more severe cases, or during a flare-up (exacerbation) of symptoms.

 Chronic obstructive pulmonary disease (COPD) is a common and preventable condition.
 Chronic means persistent.
-Obstructive describes the restriction to the flow of air into the lungs.
+Obstructive describes the prevention of the usual flow of air into the lungs.
 Pulmonary means 'to do with the lungs'.
 It is a long-term illness or disease.

 COPD is now the preferred name for the type of airflow obstruction which in the past was called chronic bronchitis, emphysema or chronic obstructive airway disease (COAD).
 The obstruction is due to damage to the airways of the lungs.
 This in turn is the result of the airways being exposed to poisonous substances such as tobacco smoke and indoor or outdoor air pollution.

 The word emphysema describes a type of lung damage that occurs in COPD - see the separate leaflet called Emphysema.

 COPD is common and important.
 It is estimated that about three million people in the UK have COPD.
 However, in many of these people (perhaps as many as two million), the condition has not been formally diagnosed (normally these would be mild cases).
 This is because in the early stages, many people put up with a cough or mild breathlessness without seeing their doctor, perhaps dismissing it as a 'smoker's cough'.
 They may only see their doctor when symptoms get worse.